 MCH supports CLAS models to improve health equity and eliminate disparities in health outcomes.
 Cultural responsiveness includes demonstrating respect for the individual while responding to individual needs and preferences.
 The Think Cultural Health website is a source of information on CLAS, cultural and linguistic competency, health equity, health disparities, and related topics.

-There are 15 national CLAS standards that are broken into three areas:
+15 national CLAS standards that are broken into three areas:

 - Governance, leadership and workforce